SnowFox4827/Family-Wiki/README.md

 ## Ideas for extending it

 - Add a simple shared password gate before editing
-- Add photo uploads and embed them in pages
 - Show a diff view using the `revisions` table that's already there
 - Add a "family tree" page type with a visual chart